Foreign policy of the United States: Foreign aid

-Foreign assistance is a core component of the State Department's international affairs budget, and aid is considered an essential instrument of U.S. foreign policy.
+Foreign assistance has been a core component of the State Department's international affairs budget, and aid is considered an essential instrument of U.S. foreign policy.
 There are four major categories of non-military foreign assistance: bilateral development aid, economic assistance supporting U.S. political and security goals, humanitarian aid, and multilateral economic contributions (for example, contributions to the World Bank and International Monetary Fund).
 In absolute dollar terms, the United States government is the largest international aid donor.
-The United States Agency for International Development (USAID) manages the bulk of bilateral economic assistance, while the Treasury Department handles most multilateral aid.
-Foreign aid is a highly partisan issue in the United States, with liberals, on average, supporting foreign aid much more than conservatives do.
+The United States Agency for International Development (USAID) historically managed the bulk of bilateral economic assistance.
+Foreign aid was significantly cut back during the second Trump administration, which effectively closed USAID, transferring the remaining programs to the Treasury Department, which handles most multilateral aid.
+Foreign aid has been highly partisan issue in the United States, with liberals, on average, supporting foreign aid much more than conservatives do.

 The United States first began distributing regular foreign aid in the aftermath of World War II and the onset of the Cold War.
 Foreign aid has been used to foster closer relations with foreign nations, strengthen countries that could potentially become future allies and trading partners, and provide assistance for people of countries most in need.
 American foreign aid contributed to the Green Revolution in the 1960s and the democratization of Taiwan and Colombia.
 Since the 1970s, issues of human rights have become increasingly important in American foreign policy, and several acts of Congress served to restrict foreign aid from governments that "engage in a consistent pattern of gross violations of internationally recognized human rights".
 In 2011, President Obama instructed agencies to consider LGBT rights when issuing financial aid to foreign countries.
 In the 2019 fiscal year, the United States spent $39.2 billion in foreign aid, constituting less than one percent of the federal budget.